 - pressing iron

-- In this tutorial I chose an armhole for sewing bias tape.
+- In this tutorial I chose to use an armhole for sewing single fold bias tape.
 The principles are the same for any kind of project using single fold bias tape.

 - Line up one edge of the bias with the edge of the fabric, right sides together.
 Pin carefully, especially around the curve, to avoid puckering and pleating in the fabric.
 To do that, try and pull the curve into a straight line as much as possible and then pin bias tape.
 If you’re a beginner you might find this step pretty challenging so be patient if this is your first time sewing bias tape for arm holes.